 Pronunciation of 'gurunathan'

-The word 'Gurunathan' is a name of Sanskrit origin, commonly used in India.
-It is pronounced as 'ɡʊrʊˈnɑːtʰən' in English.
-The name means 'Lord of the Teachers' or 'Master of Gurus' in Sanskrit.
+The word 'Gurunathan' is a name of Indian origin, often used in Tamil and Sanskrit.
+It is pronounced as 'goo-roo-nuh-thun' in English, with stress on the first syllable.
+In Tamil, it is pronounced as 'ku-ru-na-than', and in Sanskrit, it is pronounced as 'gu-ru-na-than'.
+The name generally means 'Lord of Teachers' or 'Master of Gurus'.

 Pronunciation Details